 Maine’s OUI laws are technical, and defending against them requires an attorney who understands the science behind the evidence, not just the legal procedures.

-Attorney Bly’s reputation throughout Old Orchard Beach and the rest of Southern Maine reflects a consistent commitment to his clients’ rights and a straightforward approach to criminal defense.
+Attorney William Bly’s reputation throughout Old Orchard Beach and Southern Maine reflects a straightforward commitment to his clients’ rights and a no-nonsense approach to criminal defense.

 Attorney William T. Bly is a certified breath alcohol technician and certified field sobriety testing instructor — the same credentials held by the officers who tested you.